Tinnitus and Stress: A Strong Connection

 Stress is medically defined as a physiological and psychological response to challenging or threatening situations.
 Importantly, stress can either be a psychological symptom or secondary to trauma, infection, or other forms of bodily stress.
 The body's adaptive reaction involves the activation of the “fight or flight” response, releasing stress hormones such as cortisol and adrenaline.
 Chronic or excessive stress can have negative effects on physical and mental health.

-Stress can amplify the loudness and annoyance of ear ringing, making the tinnitus worse.
+Stress can amplify the loudness and annoyance of ear ringing.
 Stress can either be from psychological pressure or from bodily stress (i.e. trauma or infection).
-A person with stress-induced tinnitus may not yet have constant ear ringing.
+A person with tinnitus caused by stress may not yet have constant ear ringing.
 Rather, they only hear the ear ringing when they experience stress.

 Tinnitus and stress can have direct effects on the brain